pvprodk/SolarVersusGridCharge/README.md

       update: "{{ now().second }}"

-# Calculate how much charging from grid, these are the two Integral Helpers created in next step, so mind the naming of the sensors.
+# Calculate charging energy from grid, these are the two Integral Helpers created in next step, so mind the naming of the sensors.
   - name: Charging Energy Grid (refusion)
     unique_id: charging_energy_grid_refusion
     unit_of_measurement: "kWh"